ncfrey/ncfrey.github.io/_pages/cv.md

 Work experience
 ===============
+* Prescient Design, Genentech, New York, NY
+Principal Machine Learning Scientist & Group Leader, 2022 - Present
+  * Invented and applied new generative machine learning methods and property prediction oracles that are in production usage for “lab-in-the-loop” autonomous antibody design.
+  * Led a team of machine learning scientists and engineers to conduct high-impact research in ML and biology and contribute to active pipeline projects.

 * Massachusetts Institute of Technology, Cambridge, MA
 Postdoctoral Associate, 2021 - Present
   * Postdoc with the Lincoln Laboratory Supercomputing and AI groups.